Fractured Magic: Chapter Sixteen

 “Should we go after him?” one of the guards asked.

 Dinara fell back a step, holding her hands up between them.
-“I— I don’t know,” she said.
+“I—I don’t know,” she said.

 “Who are you?
 What were you doing back here?
 Were you helping him?”

 “Ms. Corscia, that’s enough,” a new voice said.
-Dinara and this woman — Ms. Corscia — turned to the newcomer, who stood calmly at the alley’s mouth.
+Dinara and this woman—Ms. Corscia—turned to the newcomer, who stood calmly at the alley’s mouth.
 The guards parted for him as he approached, and Dinara saw it was the alfar from before, the one with the scar on his face.
 “What is going on here?”

 “With all due respect, Captain Nochdvor, this is official Unity business.
 I’d thank you not to interfere,” Ms. Corscia said through gritted teeth.

-The maranet’s eye twitched.
+The maranet’s brows twitched.
 “What?” she asked.

-“We are outside the theater,” the man pointed out, stopping beside Dinara, “The day after the Webhon Players’ performance here, no less.
-If you want to know why she’s here, I’d say that’s answer enough.”
+“The show last night—this woman played the lead.
+We are outside the theater,” the man pointed out, stopping beside Dinara, “The day after the Webhon Players’ performance here, no less.
+If you’re asking why this woman is here, now, I’d say that’s reason enough.”

 “You’re certain you’re not mistaken, Your Highness?” one of the guards asked.

-This time, the maranet woman narrowed her eyes at the prince.
+Ignoring him, the maranet woman narrowed her eyes at the prince.
 “I know what you’re trying to do,” she said, jamming a finger at his chest.
 “Where were you these last two hours?”

-The alfar blinked, surprised to find himself suddenly the suspect of an unknown crime.
+The alfar blinked, seemingly surprised to find himself suddenly the suspect of an unknown crime.
 “Meeting with the Magistrates.
 Enlighten me, Ms. Corscia; what am I doing?”

 “Thank you,” she said, her voice coming out as only a whisper.